Multiple Teeth Replacement Options Miami, FL

+I Need Multiple Teeth Replaced, What Are My Options?
 At South Florida Dental Arts, we can replace your missing teeth in our Miami, FL dental office.
 As a general dentist, our goal is to help you maintain excellent oral health so you do not lose your teeth.
-However, if your teeth are lost due to an accident, infection, or age, you need to replace them right away in order to limit resorption.
+However, if your teeth are lost due to an accident, infection, or age, then you need to replace them right away in order to limit resorption.
 Within the first year after tooth loss, your jawbone can lose up to 25 percent of its density in that particular area.
 This can negatively impact the health of your jaw and remaining teeth, in addition to giving you a sunken and aged appearance.
-Fortunately, this is something we can help prevent in our 33155 dental office.
+Fortunately, this is something we can help prevent in our dental office.

 When you visit our Miami dental office, it is likely that we will recommend dental implants to replace one or multiple teeth.
 This is because implants are the only way to permanently replace a tooth.
 In this procedure, a small titanium post is implanted under your gums and secured to your jawbone.
 Over the course of several months, your body will begin to deposit bone around the implant.
 This is the process of osseointegration, and it makes a dental implant as secure as your natural tooth would be, because the implant becomes your new root system.
 This process is incredibly good for your jawbone because it can stop the process of resorption and even strengthen your jaw.
 The next step is to secure dental crowns (the tooth portion of the implant) to an abutment attached to the implant itself.
 The new tooth will look perfectly natural and blend in with your surrounding teeth for a beautiful and natural appearance.
 While the process can take several months from start to finish, once done, you will never have to worry about your new teeth.
-Simply brush and floss like normal to take care of them and enjoy all your favorite foods and normal activities.
+Simply brush and floss like normal to take care of them, while enjoying all your favorite foods and normal activities.

 If you are looking for a non-surgical or temporary way to replace your teeth, try dentures.
-This is one of the oldest solutions for replacing teeth, and many 33155 seniors still use them because of the convenience factor.
-Dentures can be used to replace all or some of your teeth.
+This is one of the oldest solutions for replacing teeth, and many seniors still use them because of the convenience factor.
+Dentures can replace all or some of your teeth.
 Partial dentures are secured in place using hooks and wire, whereas a full set is securely placed around your gums.

 Dentures Secured by Implants